28 Mar Drummer Joe Nicklin Interview: From Glasgow to Glastonbury

 Being treated as an individual is why so many students prefer their private drum lessons to, say, a school curriculum.
 What advice can you give anyone who is thinking about taking drum lessons?

 There’s a lot of hard work initially and patience is required.
 But if you’re willing to go through that in the early stages the rewards later on are huge.
 Not only in a musical sense but mentally, socially and physically too.

 That’s also good guidance for anyone currently learning.
 Is there any other advice you can give to anyone already playing?

 See your drum teacher as a guide and source of information.
 See where that advice and guidance can take you in your own time.
 Also, create a realistic and regular practice routine.
-The more time you spend at the drum kit working on things inspired from your drum lessons the more progress you’ll make.
+The more time spent at the kit working on things inspired from your drum lessons the more progress you’ll make.

 We get so many enquiries from people who believe it’s too late to learn.
 Maybe they have children who have left home or they’ve been dreaming of trying it for decades.
 It’s never too late to learn, is it?

 I touched on this a bit before.
-I think because there are so many varying benefits to playing drums the range of people the instrument is appealing to should reflect this.
+As there are so many benefits to playing drums the range of people playing should reflect this.
 Taking up the drums can relieve stress, increase fitness and is a great way to meet new people.
 These things are surely beneficial to anyone, regardless of age!